Subsidy reforms in Malaysia: Implementation

-On 1 December 2014, the government of Malaysia officially ended the subsidy of all fuels, taking advantage of low oil prices at the time, potentially saving the government almost RM20 billion ringgit (US$5.97 billion) annually.
-A managed float mechanism has been put in place where prices would adjust according to the market rate.
+On 1 December 2014, the government of Malaysia briefly ended the subsidy of all fuels, taking advantage of low oil prices at the time, potentially saving the government almost RM20 billion ringgit (US$5.97 billion) annually.
+A managed float mechanism was put in place where prices would adjust according to the market rate.
+Subsidies for fuels was re-introduced in 2018.

 Budget implications

 Prime Minister Najib cited improving the government's balance sheet as a key reason for subsidy reform.

 The Malaysian government spent RM24.5 billion on subsidies in 2009, contributing to a large deficit amounting to 7% of GDP.
 Subsidy rationalisation will save about RM750 million in 2010.
 The government projects that it will still spend RM7.82 billion on fuel and sugar subsidies the same year.
 Najib expressed hope that reforms would inspire the confidence of financial markets.
 Moody's Investors Service said that Malaysia's subsidy cuts were partially responsible for maintaining its standing in financial markets and that there is "upward pressure" on its bond rating.

 The prime minister emphasised that not all of the savings would go to deficit reduction.
 He said to reporters, "We use the savings from expenditure to fulfil more agenda such as the National Key Results Area (NKRA) and National Key Economic Areas which we are implementing."
 Scholarships for excellent students and healthcare efforts such as the 1Malaysia Clinics were specifically mentioned.
 Najib said that these changes would only minimally impact family budgets while bringing long-term benefits to the nation.